Tattoo Artist

 Does the purple color or a spirit transfer paper the artist used eventually come of out an all white tattoo?

-Asked by Candi over 11 years ago
+Asked by Candi about 12 years ago

 Yep!

-Asked by groovy almost 12 years ago
+Asked by sean over 12 years ago

 hi i am a inspiring tattoo artist i was studying under a guy and he moved before i finished the apprenticeship i was under him for almost a year he really showed me nothing , he had me cleaning and prepping , can i get my license i have pics

-Asked by chris almost 12 years ago
+Asked by chris over 12 years ago

 Why would you want your license if he didn't teach you how to tattoo?